Movansha/duck-dns-ip-updater/README.md

 Basically "PySide6" and "requests" modules are used.

 It's an tray app and runs in the background.
 Automatically updates the ip adresses of your domain(s) in Duck DNS.
-If you have IPv6 adress, it will also be updated automatically together with IPv4.
+If you have IPv6 adress, it will also be updated together with IPv4.

 It runs when the user logs in to the system.